The Good, the Bad, and the Ugly. Well, perhaps not quite. But this last instalment about Nashville covers some different angles.

 Trouble is, a later generation of artists and producers proved themselves adept at assimilating all these influences and dragging them back to a more commercial country mainstream.
 And the later elements of the Country Music Museum experience dwell on the moneyed spectacle of ‘arena country’, á la Garth Brooks et al. By the time you get to the end, it smells of money, not heart.

 Contrast the compact Johnny Cash Museum on 3rd Avenue South.
-Compact, stylish and focused,
+Compact, stylish and focused, it illustrates country's connections to rock'n'roll

 |The AT&T Tower|